nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:MediumSeaGreen"> TIP! </span> <br>
 >
 > Importing data will replace all currently existing data in the application with the data in the save file, so do make a backup before importing.
-> However, if you mistakenly entered this command, you can undo it with the `undo` command.
+> However, if you mistakenly entered this command, you can always undo it with the `undo` command.
 See [undo](#undoing-the-previous-command--undo) for details!

 ### Editing the data file